thomasteplick/imageCNN/README.md

-<h3>Convolutional Newural Network (CNN) using a Multilayer Perceptron (MLP) Neural Network with the Back-Propagation Algorithm for Image Recognition</h3>
+<h3>Convolutional Neural Network (CNN) using a Multilayer Perceptron (MLP) with the Back-Propagation Algorithm for Image Recognition</h3>
 <hr>
 This program is a web application written in Go that makes extensive use of the html/template package.
 Navigate to the C:\Users\your-name\ImageCNN\src\convolution\ directory and issue "go run imagecnn.go" to